logoscreative/logos-child/README.md

 Find the ```style.css``` file for the Standard Child Theme Kit and locate the "Customizations" section.
 You can add your own styles under this section to override the styles that come with Standard.

-If you happened to name the Standard Preview 3 theme directory anything else besides "standard", you will need to update the "Template" name and the ```@import``` path in the Standard Child Theme Kit's ```style.css``` in order for it to work correctly.
+If you happened to name Standard 3 theme directory anything else besides "standard" when you installed the theme, you will need to update the "Template" name and the ```@import``` path in the Standard Child Theme Kit's ```style.css``` in order for it to work correctly.

 ## Frequently Asked Questions